 Retirement age Experience-based table of rates that is specific to the type of eligibility condition.
 Last updated for the 2012 valuation pursuant to an experience study of the period July 1, 2006 - June 30, 2011.

 Mortality In the 2019 actuarial valuation, changed to PubS-2010 tables.
-In the 2017 actuarial valuation, changed to RP-2014 tables, with 75% of MP-2016 fully generational projection scales.
-RP-2000 mortality table (adjusted by

-105% for both males and females).
+In the 2017 actuarial valuation, changed to generational projection scales.
+RP-2000 mortality table (adjusted by 105% for both males and females).